maziesmith/Office-Cafeteria-Management/README.md

 2. Realtime tracking and notifications
 3. Review and rating system
 4. Health statistics through various charts
+5. In-house payment and the real legal way for employers to give food tax exemption to employees.
-5. (Optional) For multipurpose cafeteria, calendar showing the schedule for other purposes such as townhall etc.
+6. (Optional) For multipurpose cafeteria, calendar showing the schedule for other purposes such as townhall etc.